huksley/bump-sync-deps/README.md

 # Bump and Synchronize Versions

+When you apply audit fixes, or install new dependencies, package manager only updates minor updates in `package-lock.json`.
+This tool will also update `package.json` to match the versions installed in `package-lock.json`.

+Additionally, if you made any dependency changes in the local branch against the `main` branch, it will show you the differences between the current `package.json` and the version in the `main` branch.

 A Node.js CLI tool that automatically updates your `package.json` dependencies to match the versions installed in your `package-lock.json` while maintaining semantic versioning compatibility.

 Also checks and shows differences between the current `package.json` and the version in the `main` branch.